Oladi are sweet and fluffy Russian pancakes that are a staple on weekend breakfast menu. This recipe is easy to make and loved by kids and adults.

 2. Fry the pancakes

-Melt 2 tbsp of oil in a large non-stick skillet over medium heat.
+Melt 2 tablespoon of oil in a large non-stick skillet over medium heat.
 Drop about a heaping tablespoon of batter in a skillet and fry for 2-3 minutes until golden-brown on the bottom.
 Flip and fry for another minute.
 You can cook 5-6 Oladi at a time.

 Transfer fried pancakes on a plate, add more oil if needed and continue frying the remaining batter.